The Henwood Family

 Bertram spent eight years on the Pietermaritzburg City Council, then eight years on the Natal Provincial Council before being elected Member of Parliament for Pietermaritzburg in 1948, representing the United Party.
 He was returned unopposed in 1953, and re-elected in 1958.

-He was also the owner of the "Bewley" stud of horses, Jersey cattle, pigs and Great Dane dogs.
+He was also the owner of the "Bewley" stud of horses (although earlier the farm is referred to as "Beaulieu", named after the birthplace of his wife), Jersey cattle, pigs and Great Dane dogs.
 He was on the Natal Agricultural Union Executive from 1929 to 1940 and served on Gen. Kemp's Agricultural Board in 1933.
 He represented Natal on S.A.A.V. and South African Wool Growers' Association and was vice-chairman of the Pig Development Association of South Africa.

 Notes: